 Recognition and acceptance of the problem are the first steps to recovery.
 A comprehensive psychiatric or psychological assessment is an important starting point.
 Some people may be using their addictive behaviours to self-medicate underlying conditions such as depression or anxiety.
 If so, such conditions should be identified and treated effectively.

-A twelve step facilitation programme, such as the Priory addiction treatment programme (ATP), is a good starting point.
+A twelve step facilitation programme, such as the Priory addiction treatment programme (ATP), is a good starting point in receiving sex addiction therapy.
 While the programme is based on abstinence for substance misuse disorders, in sex and love addiction it will help the individual to develop healthy patterns of loving and relating.
 Old habits are hard to break and establishing a period of abstinence from the harmful behaviour is usually required.
 Completing the ATP will lead on to engagement with a twelve step recovery programme such as Sex and Love Addicts Anonymous.
 These are recurring conditions and engagement with such a programme is important to remaining in recovery.

 Individual treatment approaches are also available and individual Cognitive Behavioural Therapy (CBT) is a good starting point.
 Where an individual has deep-rooted problems with self-esteem, longer term psycho-dynamically informed psychotherapy may be helpful.